-Ariel Hyatt is the founder of a successful PR firm, an international speaker, and author of four books.
-Her award winning Cyber PR® process marks the intersection of social media, PR, and online marketing.
+Ariel Hyatt is the founder of a successful PR firm, an international speaker, and the author of four books.
+Her award-winning Cyber PR® process marks the intersection of social media, PR, and online marketing.
 Her method is taught at several universities.
-However she is best known in her industry for her ability to simplify and explain things that creative minds don’t necessarily love: PR, marketing, and social media.
+However, she is best known in both the music industry and the business world for her ability to simplify and explain things that creative minds don’t necessarily love: PR, marketing, and social media.

 “There is a science to effectively using social media, but there isn’t a definitive roadmap; it can be confounding,” Ariel says.
 “I’m very good at making people feel less confused.”

 She is so good at un-confusing, that she has been invited to present at over 70 conferences in twelve countries, including SXSW (where she has appeared 15 times), CMJ, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are In Control (Reykjavik), and Social Media Week New York.
 She has also toured Australia, teaching artists across the continent her 8-hour marketing master class.
 Ariel’s work has been lauded by established media outlets garnering her press in Oprah, CNN, Wired, Billboard, Forbes.com, and The Washington Post.

 Before the term social media hit the mainstream, Ariel foresaw the impact the Internet would have on public relations and she devoted herself to exploring this unchartered medium.

 “I realized that if you find a few passionate fans or followers, they then become your advocates online.
 The internet allows you to build a ‘tribe’ of people who believe in you and support you” she says.
 “My team and I help you find your tribe and connect with them.
 That’s how you create longevity and relevance for any brand.”